Skip to content ↓

 The units we have selected as a department have been chosen to mirror the teaching expertise to be found within the History team, but also to allow the students to explore differing periods of History.
 The nature of the units we have chosen allow students to make comparisons between the rule of medieval kings and absolute monarchs in the 19th century.
 The units also allow students to compare differing attitudes to government, the impact of different regimes on society, the expressions of dissent and attempts to challenge the ruling elite.

-Aims of Unit 1: Unit 1 allows students to develop secure understanding of the process of change over time.
+Aims of Unit 1: Unit 1 requires the study of an extended period and enables students to develop secure understanding of the process of change over time.
 The Unit is structured around six key questions which identify issues and perspectives which are central to the period of study.
 They emphasise that the study of breadth requires students to develop an understanding of:

 • The nature of causes and consequences, of change and continuity and of similarity and differences over a long period of time.